 Sunday, October 27, 2019 - 3:00pm

 On November 9, 1989, the shape of Europe changed, as ordinary people tore apart a wall dividing their country, and changing the political landscape of Europe and the world.
 Join Orchestra Toronto as we present a concert celebrating unity, joy, and the human spirit that unites us all.

-- Mozart probably wrote Piano Concerto No. 23 in A-minor for his own performance.
+- Mozart probably wrote Piano Concerto No. 23 in A-major for his own performance.
 Pianist Elijah Orlenko, winner of the 2019 Marta Hidy Prize for Piano, will perform this intimate, expressive conversation between piano and orchestra with us.

 - Beethoven's Symphony No. 9 is the most-performed symphony in the world.
 The stirring, and almost universally known, "Ode to Joy" is an anthem for all humanity.
 The Toronto Mendelssohn Choir and a stunning quartet of soloists will join the Orchestra to share this dramatic paean to fellowship and human endeavor.